Field artillery in the American Civil War: Limber

 The limber was a two-wheeled carriage that carried an ammunition chest.
 It was connected directly behind the team of six horses and towed either a gun or a caisson.
 In either case, the combination provided the equivalent of a four-wheeled vehicle, which distributed the load over two axles but was easier to maneuver on rough terrain than a four-wheeled wagon.
 The combination of a Napoleon gun and a packed limber weighed 3,865 pounds (1,753.1 kg).

 History and organization

+The above diagram shows the typical gun crew of a Civil War cannon.
+Each cannoneer was numbered and played an important role in the firing sequence when the order "Commence fire" was given: